hojoon0724/projectr-backend/readme.md

 # Project Description

-Projectr is a beautifully designed full-stack project manager app built for teams.
+Projectr is a beautifully designed full-stack project manager app built for teams. <br>
-The project roadmap is set in stages where we begin as a simple to-do list and gradually expand functionalities.
+The project roadmap is set in stages where we begin as a simple to-do list and gradually expand functionalities.<br>

 ## Roadmap